Ashok0/EnderalVREssentials/README.md

 [**CC's HQ Caves - 2K v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/8448?tab=files): This is a retexture of the Cavewalls and the Cavefloor.
 All textures handmade using Substance Designer 6.

+[**WiZkiD Parallax Farmhouses 2k No Parallax v1.4**](https://www.nexusmods.com/skyrimspecialedition/mods/39185?tab=files): A complete overhaul of all farmhouses related models with high quality textures.
+This overhaul includes exteriors, interiors, basement and stonewalls.

 [**Pine Branches Redone 4K v2.0**](https://www.nexusmods.com/skyrimspecialedition/mods/45294?tab=files): Realistic pine branches replacer.
 All types covered.
 Billboards included.

 [**Embers XD v2.2.3**](https://www.nexusmods.com/skyrimspecialedition/mods/37085?tab=files): An overhaul of campfires and other fire sources.